Start » Colombia » How to Explore the Tayrona National Park in Colombia

 Colombia offers a rich variety of sights that are difficult to see if you are short on time.
 If you want to see as much as possible or if it's your first trip to this part of the world and you have some doubts, a guided tour might be the right pick for you.

 Having worked with G Adventures in Peru, Costa Rica, and Cuba, I highly recommend the small-group tours.
 Particularly because of the focus on sustainable, responsible travel.
-The philosophy of focusing primarily on small local businesses alings perfectly with my travel philosophy.
-The following packages include a visit to Tayrona National Park:
+The philosophy of focusing primarily on small local businesses aligns perfectly with my travel philosophy.
+The following packages include a visit to the Parque Nacional Natural Tayrona as part of a full Colombia Tour:

-From the airport in Santa Marta – it is best to take a taxi to the corner of Calle 11 & Carrera 11 in Santa Marta, from there there is a regular bus service to the main entrance of Tayrona National Park (El Zaino).
-Look for the sign in the windscreen, it should read “Parque Tayrona” or something similar.
+From the airport in Santa Marta – it is best to take a taxi to the corner of Calle 11 & Carrera 11 in Santa Marta, from there there you can use a regular bus service to the main entrance of Tayrona National Park (El Zaino).
+Look for the sign in the front of the bus, it should say “Parque Tayrona” or something similar.
 The journey costs the equivalent of 2€.

 From Santa Marta – it is best to walk to the corner of Calle 11 & Carrera 11 and take the bus as described above.

-Transport inside the Park – from the main entrance to the main trail you can either take a shuttle (1€) or walk the 4km on the road.
-We did both and saw monkeys in the trees on our way back, otherwise not too much to see on this section.
+Transport inside the Park – from the main entrance to the start of the main trail you can either take a shuttle (1€) or walk the 4 km on the road.
+We did both and saw monkeys in the trees on our way back (there are three species of monkeys inside the park), otherwise not too much to see on this section.

 8) My Video